IVadymMarchenko/web_world/README.md

 REDIS_HOST1=*your redis host for celery*/1
 ```

-4. Then run docker container nad make migrations for db:
+4. Then run docker container and make migrations for db:
     * Run postgre docker container.
     * Run redis docker container.
         - From any terminal window: